fossasia/codeheat.org/README.md

 Step 4: Code Review

-Your code will be reviewed, in this sequence, by:

-Travis CI: by building and running tests.
-If there are failed tests, the build will be marked as a failure.
-You can consult the CI log to find which tests.
-Ensure that all tests pass before triggering another build.
-The CI log will also contain the command that will enable running the failed tests locally.
 Reviewer: A core team member will be assigned to the PR as its reviewer, who will approve your PR or he will suggest changes.